RSE-Midlands/rse-midlands.github.io/content/docs/event-24th-april-2023.md

 The morning had a focus on RSEs in Health Data (applicable to all RSEs, not just those working in that field), with the afternoon on more general topics.

 Below you will find the arrangements for the day.
-Please look out for a blog post in the near future, summarising the day and looking forward to the next one!

 ## Agenda